CycloneDX/cyclonedx-bom-studio/README.md

 **Create and Edit BOMs Visually**
 Build CycloneDX BOMs from scratch or open existing ones for editing.
 Most fields in the CycloneDX specification are accessible through structured forms with contextual help and validation.

-**CycloneDX 1.4 – 1.7 Support**
+**CycloneDX 1.6 – 1.7 Support**
-Full support for CycloneDX specification versions 1.4 through 1.7.
-BOMs using older formats (1.0 – 1.5) are automatically upgraded to 1.7 on import.
+Full support for CycloneDX specification versions 1.6 through 1.7.
 Version-specific fields appear and hide based on the selected spec version.

 **Component Management**
 Add and edit components of all CycloneDX types: application, framework, library, container, platform, device, device-driver, firmware, file, machine-learning-model, data, cryptographic-asset.
 Each component type shows its relevant property editors.